 - Representatives who handle the importation of foreign food

 The Role of FSVP Courses

-The FSVP courses offered by BD Food Safety Consultants LLC is a curriculum approved by the Food Safety Preventive Controls Alliance (FSPCA).
+The online and on-site FSVP training courses offered by BD Food Safety Consultants LLC consist of a curriculum approved by the Food Safety Preventive Controls Alliance (FSPCA).
 This course will provide participants with the knowledge needed to implement the requirements of the FSVP rule and build and implement a proper FSVP program.

 - Understanding the proper documentation processes for foreign foods